-- 1. To encourage older adults' participation in all the university's core activities, including educational and research programmes. - 2.
-To promote personal and career development in the second half of life and support those who wish to pursue "second careers". - 3.
-To recognise the range of older adults' educational needs (from early school leavers to those who wish to pursue Master's or PhD qualifications). - 4.
+- 2. To promote personal and career development in the second half of life and support those who wish to pursue "second careers". - 3.
+To recognise the range of older adults' educational needs (from early school-leavers to those who wish to pursue Master's or PhD qualifications). - 4.
 Promote intergenerational learning to facilitate the reciprocal sharing of expertise between learners of all ages. - 5.
 To widen access to online educational opportunities for older adults to ensure a diversity of routes to participation. - To ensure that the university's research agenda is informed by an ageing society's needs and promote public discourse on how higher education can better respond to older adults' varied interests and needs. - 7.
-To increase students' understanding of the longevity dividend and the increasing complexity and richness that ageing brings to our society. - 8.
-To enhance access for older adults to the university's health and wellness programmes and arts and cultural activities. - 9.
+To increase students' understanding of the longevity dividend and the increasing complexity and richness that ageing brings to our society. - To enhance access for older adults to the university's range of health and wellness programmes and its arts and cultural activities. - 9.
 To engage actively with the university's retired community. - 10.
 To ensure regular dialogue with organisations representing the interests of the ageing population.

 DCU is globally recognised as leading the Age-Friendly University Global Network.
 It is a member of the International Federation on Ageing, a founder member of the EU Covenant on Demographic Change, E-Seniors Active Ageing Network, the AGE Platform, Age Friendly Ireland and the Irish Senior Citizens Parliament.
-The Ten Principles of an Age-Friendly University is recognised and endorsed by the World Health Organisation (WHO), the International Federation on Ageing (IFA) the Global Coalition on Ageing, AGE platform, the Gerontological Society of America (GSA) and the Academy for Higher Education in Gerontology (AGHE) in the United States.
+The Ten Principles of an Age-Friendly University is recognised and endorsed by the Gerontological Society of America (GSA) and the Academy for Higher Education in Gerontology (AGHE) in the United States.